Transcript

 This podcast is a co-production in partnership with The Real News and NACLA.

-I’m your host, Michael Fox — longtime radio reporter, editor, journalist.
+I’m your host, Michael Fox — Longtime radio reporter, editor, journalist.
 The producer and host of the podcasts Brazil on Fire and Stories of Resistance.
 I’ve spent the better part of the last 20 years in Latin America.

 I’ve seen firsthand the role of the US government abroad.
-And most often, sadly, it is not for the better: Invasions, coups, sanctions.
+And most often, sadly, it is not for the better: invasions, coups, sanctions.
 Support for authoritarian regimes.
 Politically and economically, the United States has cast a long shadow over Latin America for the past 200 years.
 It still does.

 So… I have been speaking with people in Caracas a lot over the last few weeks.
-I used to live there back in the mid 2000s.
-And so, for me, this U.S. attack wasn’t about some far away place.
-But a city and a country I know really well.
+I used to live there back in the mid-2000s.
+And so, for me, this US attack wasn’t about some far-away place, but a city and a country I know really well.
 Streets I’ve walked.
 Smells and sounds that are familiar.

 An absolute whitewashing of the attack… as if it were so clean.
-As if the only people harmed were president Nicolas Maduro and his wife.
+As if the only people harmed were president Nicolás Maduro and his wife.
 And it’s just not true.

-This is exactly what happened in the days and weeks after the 1989 U.S. invasion of Panama…
+This is exactly what happened in the days and weeks after the 1989 US invasion of Panama…

-That’s a clip from the 1992 documentary The Panama Deception.
+That’s a clip from the 1992 documentary The Panama Deception

-In Panama, the United States government and the U.S. media painted the situation on the ground as triumphant.
+In Panama, the United States government and the US media painted the situation on the ground as triumphant.
 They covered up the killings and whitewashed the violence and human rights abuses.
-It would take weeks and months for the truth to come out… for the voices of the victims to be heard.

 And in many ways, it’s the same story today in Venezuela.
-Not to the same extent, because in Panama, U.S. troops hit the ground and occupied the country for weeks.
-But in Venezuela, once again, the true story of the very real impact of the U.S. invasion is not being told.
+Not to the same extent, because in Panama, US troops hit the ground and occupied the country for weeks.
+But in Venezuela, once again, the true story of the very real impact of the US invasion is not being told.

 Today, I hope to begin to set the record straight.